-We have created a curriculum underpinned by our three areas for development:
+We have created a curriculum for our specialist school underpinned by our three areas for development:

-We offer a specialist curriculum that recognises each young person diagnosed on the autism spectrum as an individual, and we work to support them on their journey to realising their full potential.
+We offer a specialist curriculum at our private school for autism that recognises each young person diagnosed on the autism spectrum as an individual, and we work to support them on their journey to realising their full potential.

 We achieve this through the following methods: